Rizzo at first base for Yankees in ALCS opener against Cleveland, 16 days after fracturing fingers

 “To be on the bench, it’s more stressful than playing,” he said.
 “It’s really hard to control your emotions on the bench than it is when you play.”

-Right-hander Marcus Stroman also was added by the Yankees, who dropped first baseman Ben Rice and speedy outfielder Duke Ellis.
+Right-hander Marcus Stroman also was added by the Yankees, who dropped first baseman Ben Rice and speedy outfielder Duke Ellis from their roster.

 Cleveland added right-hander Pedro Avila, giving the Guardians 13 pitchers, and dropped outfielder Angel Martínez.